art-institute-of-chicago/journeymaker-cms/README.md

 document root of your web server to the `journeymaker-cms` folder and your admin site should be up and running.

-There is some addition content required in order for to get your CMS ready for the client.
+There is some additional content required in order for to get your CMS ready for the client.
 You'll need to add artworks and tie them to themes.
 You may see errors until you do this.
 Please follow the [User Documentation](USER-DOCUMENTATION.md) for further instructions.